Emmotes/ic_spoilers/docs/season_4.md

 <br />

 **Unknown**
-> Increases the Health of all Champions by `$amount%` of Wulfgar's Max Health.
+> Increases the Health of all other Champions by `$amount%` of Wulfgar's Max Health.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>